Miss Marple (TV series): Reception

 The first episode was enthusiastically received by critics.
-The Times said "once hooked, you won't be able to turn off", and The Sun said it was a series "with pulling power and real class".
+The Times said "once hooked, you won't be able to turn off”.
 For episode two, "The Moving Finger", The Daily Telegraph stated "Once again Guy Slater's production is built around the brilliant performance of Joan Hickson, behind whose faded blue eyes and spinsterish sibilants, the wheels of detective intelligence can be seen positively whirring around.
 The enterprise is impeccably cast, beautifully ordered, lovingly photographed."
 Reviews for subsequent films were equally positive.

 Alan McKee, of the Museum of Broadcast Communications, reviews the series as "a good example of a 'heritage' production", popular in the 1980s.
 It combines new Victorianism in moral standards and a sanitised version of England's past.
 Mostly set in a rural past, English architecture and country mansion houses are featured.
 Like many BBC programmes, production values are impeccable and costumes, houses and decor, cars, hairstyles and make-up could all be described as "sumptuous".

 McKee also praises the series for "being as faithful as possible to the source material.
 Miss Marple does not chase the villains herself as Margaret Rutherford does in her film series, nor are the titles of the books altered to make them more sensational."

 As for Hickson personally, she is frequently described as the "definitive" Miss Marple as Christie would have pictured her, and Hickson personally credited in large part the bestowal of an OBE award to the role, as Queen Elizabeth II was a fan of the series and Hickson's performance.

 Hickson was twice nominated for the British Academy Television Award for Best Actress during the series' run.
 Firstly in 1987 for Murder at the Vicarage and then again in 1988 for Nemesis.